GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 The choice of the normalization scheme ended up being crucial to achieving good performance.
 We observed that the latter was yielding the same stabilization benefits during training while removing the dependence on the batch size.

+#gaet[
+  Basically, there are two parts in the "Normalization" discussion:
+  - SotA/Methodology, described above
+  - My results with plots and numbers.
+-> Should I split this across two distinct paragraphs (i.e. put another one in the ) ]

 ==== Two stage training

 // TODO: doesn't seem to work well...